Skip to content

 red flags to watch for in YA Christian fiction

 This is why IT’S SO IMPORTANT TO READ YOUR BIBLE!
-How else will you be able to recognize falsehood in fiction—or in real life, for that matter?
+How else will you be able to recognize falsehood in fiction—or real life, for that matter?

 You might feel differently, and that’s okay.